 I just had an “ah-ha” moment about prop rental.
 If you live in Los Angeles, Chicago and New York, you can probably skip this post.
 You already have great stores that specialize in prop rental, like Creative Elements.
 But here in Seattle, I haven’t been able to find anything similar.
 Until today, when I stumbled on not one, but several real estate “staging” services.
 You know, when you view a house that has already been moved out of and it looks like you just walked into a Pottery Barn photo shoot?
 There are people who’s job it is to do that (hmm… maybe a second career choice is on the horizon for me!
 Think of the props I could buy!).
 Recently, I toured a home that was just up the street.
 The kitchen was drool worthy, but a large part of that was the cabinets, all with sparkling clean glass windows and filled with a complete set of all white dishware, including cake plates and milk pitchers.
+The best part about the house was that it was under warranty plan (read the Amazon Home Warranty review here).
 There are homes all over the city, on the market, being staged.

 Most of the staging companies I found provide the service only, and it’s probably a bit too expensive for a small photo shoot.
 But, some of them rent the furniture and accessories for pretty reasonable prices… a dining table and chairs for $100 per month, for example.
 And, I have to guess that when the props aren’t being used in homes, the staging companies are probably more than happy to make a buck or two on them for a couple of days use.
 In addition, some of the companies also teach classes in staging… a great way to learn more about set and prop styling.